Porgramming-Hero-web-course/batch-4-assignment-1-Niloy11111/blog-1.md

 <br/>

 #### So here in the type alias, gender and degree are flexible with different values because of using union types.
-We can give either female or male, both are acceptable, and other than these two, no value is acceptable in gender.
+We can assign either "female" or "male", both are acceptable, and other than these two, no value is allowed for gender.

-#### Intersection is used to apply multiple types into one, meaning a variable must have all the properties that are involved in the types.
-Intersection uses this ( & ) symbol.
-It ensures flexibility to use if we have two types declared and in one variable, we want to have both types' properties included explicitly.
-Then we can use it.
+#### Intersection is used to combine multiple types into one, meaning a variable must have all the properties from the involved types.
+Intersection uses the ampersand ( & ) symbol.
+It ensures flexibility when we have two types declared, and in one variable, we want to include both types' properties explicitly.
+In such cases, we can use it.

 ### Some example